EverestAPI/CelesteTAS-EverestInterop/README.md

 - ***! will force the TAS to pause even if there are breakpoints afterward in the file

 ### Commands
 - Various commands exist to facilitate TAS playback.
-Documentation can be found [here.](https://github.com/ShootMe/CelesteTAS/blob/master/Game/Commands.md)
+Documentation can be found [here.](https://github.com/EverestAPI/CelesteTAS-EverestInterop/blob/master/Docs/Commands.md)

-## Celeste Studio
-Can be used instead of notepad or similar for easier editing of the TAS file.
-It is bundled with the TAS tools, and should automatically appear in the main Celeste directory.

-If Celeste.exe is running it will automatically open Celeste.tas if it exists.
-You can hit Ctrl+O to open a different file, which will automatically save it to Celeste.tas as well.
-Ctrl+Shift+S will open a Save As dialog as well.